Scroll Top

 What is a PEEP?

-A PEEP provides evidence of compliance with the Fire Safety Order (FSO) by ensuring that all “relevant persons” have a clear, accessible evacuation plan.
+A PEEP also provides evidence of compliance with the Fire Safety Order (FSO) by ensuring that all “relevant persons” have a clear, accessible evacuation plan enabling them to reach a place of total safety without the assistance of the ire and Rescue Services.

 A PCFRA considers the specific needs and vulnerabilities of individuals within the building, addressing factors like mobility, sensory impairments, or cognitive challenges to create a comprehensive, inclusive fire safety strategy.